OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

   >**Note:** The `n6001_1pf_1vf.ofss` file has already been created for you in the default repository.

-4. Review the `$OFS_ROOTDIR/work_n6001_minimal_fim/syn/board/n6001/syn_top/output_files/ofs_top.fit.rpt` utilization report to see the utilization statistics for the Minimal fim.
+5. Review the `$OFS_ROOTDIR/work_n6001_minimal_fim/syn/board/n6001/syn_top/output_files/ofs_top.fit.rpt` utilization report to see the utilization statistics for the Minimal fim.
 Refer to [Appendix A](https://ofs.github.io/ofs-2023.2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs/#appendix-a-resource-utilizatio-tables) *Table A-4* for the expected utilization for this Minimal FIM.

-5. Copy the resulting `$OFS_ROOTDIR/work_n6001_minimal_fim/syn/board/n6001/syn_top/output_files/ofs_top.sof` image to your deployment environmenment.
+6. Copy the resulting `$OFS_ROOTDIR/work_n6001_minimal_fim/syn/board/n6001/syn_top/output_files/ofs_top.sof` image to your deployment environmenment.

-6. Switch to your deployment environment, if different than your development environment.
+7. Switch to your deployment environment, if different than your development environment.

-7. Program the `ofs_top.sof` image to the n6001 FPGA.
+8. Program the `.bin` image to the n6001 FPGA.
 Refer to the [Walkthrough: Program the FPGA via RSU](https://ofs.github.io/ofs-2023.2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs/#531-walkthrough-program-the-fpga-via-rsu) Section for step-by-step programming instructions.

-8. Use `lspci` to verify that the PCIe changes have been implemented.
+9. Use `lspci` to verify that the PCIe changes have been implemented.

   ```bash
   sudo lspci -vvv -s 98:00.0 | grep VF